-As tourists flock to summertime tune festivals in the course of the USA, organizers of an upcoming pageant in Oregon have had extra on their minds than the various musical acts scheduled to carry out.
+As tourists flock to summertime tune festivals in the USA, organizers of an upcoming pageant in Oregon have had more on their minds than the various musical acts scheduled to carry out.
+The Pickathon pageant outdoor Portland, planned for Aug.
+1-four, offers meals organized through pinnacle local chefs and targets gender parity when booking performers and employees.

 The chef and the musical artist “draw thought from each other and push every different to new heights,” competition organizers say.
-“The result is a magical revel in, competition within a pageant.”
+“The result is a magical revel in competition within a pageant.”

 According to a 2018 survey using a music internet site, Pitchfork, female performers accounted for only 19% of the performers at 19 festivals closing 12 months.